FAQ

 Submission Requirements

-Any project that is active between January 2022 and August 2023 can be entered in the 2023 awards program.
+Any project active during some part of the time period from January 2023 to August 2024 can be entered in the 2024 awards program.

 Supplemental materials should be uploaded via the Award Portal.
 Look for the link next to each individual entry on your dashboard (after logging in to the Award Portal).